 A Kaleider production.
-Conceived by Seth Honnor
+Conceived and Directed by Seth Honnor

 Spend the money on whatever you want.
 Be as creative as you like.
-Just keep within the law.

 We describe The Money as a “context specific” show.
 We try to site it in places of civic decision making.
 Ideally it is sited in the place of decision making for the community that will make up its audience.
 So this might be a Town Hall, City Chamber, or a Guildhall.
 The show works less well in blank spaces.

 It has worked best to date at Houses of Parliament, and Exeter Guildhall – a building in which civic decisions have been made for around 10 centuries.
 Exeter Council still hold public meetings there.
 The gravitas of the space itself is important.